MythicRest/rest-sniperfix/README.md

 </p>

 <p align="center">
-This macro is completely legit, and allowed by the <a href= https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use/>Roblox TOS</a>, and War Tycoon rules.
+This macro is completely legit, and allowed by the <a href= https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use/>Roblox TOS.
 </p>

 <p align="center">